mainnika/ghost-helm/README.md

 ## Persistence

-The [Bitnami Ghost](https://github.com/bitnami/bitnami-docker-ghost) image stores the Ghost data and configurations at the `/bitnami/ghost` and `/bitnami/apache` paths of the container.
+The [Ghost](https://github.com/mainnika/ghost-docker) image stores the Ghost data and configurations at the `/var/lib/ghost/content` paths of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.